-At Braygreen, we run four social media Facebook groups on local history.
+At Braygreen, we run three social media Facebook groups on local history.

 LIVERPOOL'S LOST PUBS – With over 15,000 members in this group, Liverpool’s Lost Pubs focus on our past lost pubs and clubs in Liverpool.
 A staggering amount of pubs have been demolished or left abandoned, where once there was ‘A pub on every corner’.